How to Lower Cortisol Naturally: What Works? (No, Not Meditation)

 2. The Vicious Cycle of Stress and Sleep

 When you’re not sleeping, your cortisol levels stay high, and the cycle continues.
-Sleep and stress are inextricably linked, poor sleep leads to more stress, which leads to worse sleep.
+At a certain point, it’s not even separate problems, it’s one loop that keeps feeding itself and getting worse.
 It’s like trying to get off a merry-go-round that keeps spinning faster.

 Your hunger hormones, ghrelin and leptin, get thrown off balance, making you feel hungrier and crave more unhealthy food, which again, leads to more stress.